dougo-chris/domain_logic/README.md

 ```

 ## Coverting Query Params to Queries
-DomainLogic.DomainParams will convert parameters (like in a API request) into valid query commands
+DomainLogic.DomainQuery.DomainParams will convert parameters (like in a API request) into valid query commands
 ```
   def index(conn, params) do
     category = conn.assigns[:current_category]